 PUBLIC ART AT CANARY WHARF

 This map identifies the works of art purchased, commissioned or loaned by Canary Wharf Group, which include stand-alone pieces and integrated artist architectural works.
-The works are numbered sequentially as to their location on the estate from west to east, and the text indicates whether they are sited inside (I) or outside (E).
+The works are numbered sequentially as to their location on the estate from west to east, and the text indicates whether they are sited inside 'I' with blue numbering, or outside 'O' with orange numbering.

 Artists and key to works on map: